-- Three out of four women with chlamydia have no chlamydia symptoms.
+- 70-95 percent of women with chlamydia have no chlamydia symptoms.

-- Half of men with chlamydia have no chlamydia symptoms.
+- 90 percent of men with chlamydia have no chlamydia symptoms.

 If you do get chlamydia symptoms, they may begin in as little as 5 to 10 days after you got the infection.